firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

     make -j run-asm-tests
     make -j run-bmark-tests

-Run all RISCV-tools assembly and benchmark tests on a verilated simulator with waveform dumping.
+Run all RISCV-tools assembly and benchmark tests on a Verilated simulator with waveform dumping.

 ::